TarekNabil/Variation-Collection/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Open variable product.
 4. In variations tab, Open any variation and you will find new field called "Variation Collection".
-5. Enter collection products ID seprate By Commas and you will see that products in a section under related products for each variation.
+5. Enter collection products ID separate By Commas and you will see that products in a section under related products for each variation.
 6. That will view collection of products that meets every variation of the product.

 ### Frequently Asked Questions

 #### Why using Variation Collection?

 If you have a collection of products for each variation.
-Example, If you have a T-shirt with variable colors (Red, Blue, Black, etc..), you will need to add the matching collection of pants and footware (Red T-shirt will match blue pants and red shoe).
+Example, If you have a T-shirt with variable colors (Red, Blue, Black, etc..), you will need to add the matching collection of pants and footwear (Red T-shirt will match blue pants and red shoe).
 That will be changed with each variant.

 #### How will user see the collection?